EngineeringOV/CameraController/README.md

 # Note
-This code isn't perfect, it was made to be written quick and refactored afterwards, refactoring is in progress
+- This code isn't perfect, it was made to be written quick and refactored afterwards, refactoring is in progress
+- Video doesn't work yet, it worked with the zero 1 but after upgrading to zero 2 it only allows video capture of at most 380x380 which is a garbage resolution, this is probably related to changes in memory settings etc and needs to be explored but should be fixable.

 # BOM ( todo Update with links)